 Start a newsletter

 Like podcasts, email newsletters have become popular in recent years.
-And while they’re often used by major companies and organizations for marketing purposes, they can be incredible personal and intimate as well.
+And while they’re often used by major companies and organizations for marketing purposes, they can be incredibly personal and intimate as well.

 For example, I was talking to a reader of my own newsletter recently who said she was inspired by it to start a newsletter of her own sharing baking recipes with interested family and friends.
 Each week, she experiments with new baking projects and sends a newsletter on Sunday showing her readers (about 30 people) how it all went.